QuSpin/QuSpin/README.md

 # **QuSpin**

-This documentation is also available as a [jupyter notebook](./documentation.ipynb) which displays the LaTeX below code properly.
+This documentation is also available as a [jupyter notebook](./documentation.ipynb) which displays the LaTeX code below properly.

 QuSpin is a python library which wraps Scipy, Numpy, and custom Cython libraries together to do state-of-the art exact diagonalization calculations on one-dimensional interacting spin, fermion and boson chains/ladders.
 The interface allows the user to define any many-body (and single particle) Hamiltonian which can be constructed from single-particle operators.
 It also gives the user the flexibility of accessing many symmetries in 1d.
-Moreover, there is a convenient built-in way to specifying the time dependence of operators in the Hamiltonian, which is interfaced with user-friendly routines to solve the time dependent Schrödinger equation numerically.
+Moreover, there is a convenient built-in way to specify the time dependence of operators in the Hamiltonian, which is interfaced with user-friendly routines to solve the time dependent Schrödinger equation numerically.
 All the Hamiltonian data is stored either using Scipy's [sparse matrix](http://docs.scipy.org/doc/scipy/reference/sparse.html) library for sparse Hamiltonians or dense Numpy [arrays](http://docs.scipy.org/doc/numpy/reference/index.html) which allows the user to access any powerful Python scientific computing tools.

 For an ***indepth introduction*** to the package, check out our paper: https://scipost.org/10.21468/SciPostPhys.2.1.003.

-***Examples*** with python script which show how to run QuSpin can be downloaded from the [arXiv ancillary repository](https://arxiv.org/src/1610.03042v4/anc) and from the [examples directory on github](./examples/).
+***Examples*** with python script which show how to run QuSpin can be downloaded from the [examples directory on github](./examples/).
+There is also a number of jupyter notebooks that accompany them.

 # **Contents**